CrystallizeAPI/crystallize-nextjs-boilerplate/README.md

 npx @crystallize/cli my-project
 ```

-This will walk you through the steps:
+**This will walk you through the steps:**
 1. Choose the tech stack you want
-> To get this one, select: Next.js - Complete ecommerce
+> To get this storefront, select: Next.js - Complete ecommerce

 2. Specify your tenant (the name of your project)
 > At this point, you can select our demo tenant (furniture) or use your own.
+> If you choose your own, you will have to create the content on our [Product Information Management][9]

 3. Select if you want to support multiple languages

 4. Select the service API
 > At this point, you can select between our demo Service API or your own service API tenant.
 >
-> A Service API is a project that can be modified and/or extended that we've created as a backend
-> for any of our storefronts that handle logic such as the basket, the checkout, the authentication, webhooks, and so on.
+> A [Service API is an open-source project that acts as backend for any of our open-source storefronts][25] that currently hndles the basket, the checkout, the authentication, webhooks, etc. You can modify and/or extended it as you like.
+> Deploy it to Vercel, Amazon Web Services, etc. (we're adding new provieders)
 >
 > Take into account that if you've selected your own tenant, you need to have your own service API
 > because our demo Service API doesn't support products with different shape/attributes.